An overview of the relevant changes in new, and older, releases.

 Python objects when accessing them from Objective-C (both for plain Python

-method.
+objects and Python/Objective-C hybrid objects).description method.
 This method is not called for unitialized objects,

 because that might crash the interpreter; we use a default implementation